radiantearth/stac-spec/best-practices.md

 [Asset roles](item-spec/item-spec.md#asset-roles) are used to describe what each asset is used for.
-They are particular useful when several assets have the same media type, such as when an Item has a multispectral analytic asset, a 3-band full resolution visual asset, a downsampled overview, and an cloud mask, all stored as Cloud Optimized GeoTIFF's.
+They are particular useful when several assets have the same media type, such as when an Item has a multispectral analytic asset, a 3-band full resolution visual asset, a down-sampled preview asset, and a cloud mask asset, all stored as Cloud Optimized GeoTIFF (COG) images.
 It is recommended to use a role for every asset available, and just pick a sensible name for the role if there is not a clear one in the [Asset Role Types](item-spec/item-spec.md#asset-role-types).
 You can also propose new roles to the specification by raising an issue/PR.